 Bernard Goosen was born with cerebral palsy, so he typically can’t move without his wheelchair or any assistance.
 But, due to his passion and determination, he used a modified wheelchair to scale the Kilimanjaro Mountain, mostly without help.

-Fact #10: Recorded thoughts on top of the mountain
+Facts about mount Kilimanjaro #10: Recorded thoughts on top of the mountain

 If you successfully summited the Mountain, you can record your thoughts about your achievement in a book stored in a wooden box on top of the Kilimanjaro summit!

 How high is Kilimanjaro?